dschlitt/dschlitt.github.io/_posts/2025-12-28-electrostatics.md

 categories: slackline safety
 ---

 Recently, the ISA published a warning about [electrostatic damage to highlines](https://www.slacklineinternational.org/2025/12/electrostatics-in-highlines/).
-This reminded me of two moments.
-One was silly and only maybe dangerous, the other almost led to a mainline failure.
+This reminded me of two moments in my slacklife.
+One was silly and probably no big deal, the other is the closest I've come to a mainline failure.

 ## The near miss